Current / Upcoming Classes

 UConn Men’s self-defense program:

-This current student class is underway and the next women’s self-defense class for students is being planned for near future.
-Please stay tuned for the dates
+This current student class is underway and the next men’s self-defense class is being planned for near future.
+Please stay tuned for the dates.

 If you have any questions about any of the UConn self-defense programs, please click here to fill out this form.